tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 party of a (D)TLS connection using data exported from that connection.
 It can be transmitted to the other party of the (D)TLS connection at the application layer.
-The application layer protocol used to send the authenticator request SHOULD use a secure transport with equivalent security to TLS, such as QUIC {{QUIC-TLS}}, as its as its underlying transport to keep the request confidential.
+The application layer protocol used to send the authenticator request SHOULD use a secure transport with equivalent security to TLS, such as QUIC {{QUIC-TLS}}, as its underlying transport to keep the request confidential.
 The application MAY use the existing (D)TLS connection to transport the authenticator.